 Fetch

 Nitro provides a built-in fetch API that can be used to get data from server endpoints or from other sources.
-It's built on top of the unjs/ofetch.
+It's built on top of the ofetch.

 Usage

-In your handler, you've just to call the $fetch
+In your handler, you just have to call the $fetch

 function to make a request.
 The response will be automatically parsed.